2018 BNP Paribas Open – Men's singles

 Juan Martín del Potro defeated the defending champion Roger Federer in the final, 6–4, 6–7(8–10), 7–6(7–2) to win the men's singles tennis title at the 2018 Indian Wells Masters.
-He saved three championship points en route to his maiden ATP Tour Masters 1000 title, following three previous runner-up finishes.
+He saved three championship points en route to his first Masters 1000 title, following three previous runner-up finishes.

 Federer and Rafael Nadal (despite having withdrawn from the event) were in contention for the ATP No. 1 singles ranking.
 Federer retained the top ranking by reaching the semifinals.

 Seeds

 All seeds receive a bye into the second round.